emacsmirror/quick-sdcv/README.md

 - **Removal of bugs and Warnings**: All Emacs warnings have been eliminated and bugs fixed. (e.g., when `sdcv-search-at-point` cannot locate the word under the cursor)
 - **Code Simplification**: The code has been simplified by removing unused variables and omitting features like posframe, text-to-speech using the 'say' command, the quick-sdcv-env-lang variable, and functions such as (quick-sdcv-scroll-up-one-line, quick-sdcv-scroll-down-one-line, quick-sdcv-next-line and quick-sdcv-prev-line) which are similar Emacs features.
 This simplification makes `quick-sdcv` easier to understand, maintain, and use by focusing solely on dictionary lookup functionality.
 Features like `posframe` and text-to-speech, which are not essential to core usage, are better suited as separate packages.
 - **Keybindings removal**: The default keybindings have been removed from `quick-sdcv-mode` to prevent conflicts with other modes and keeps the mode lightweight and adaptable for users’ preferences.
-- **New options**: quick-sdcv-ellipsis, quick-sdcv-hist-size, quick-sdcv-exact-search, quick-sdcv-buffer-name-prefix, quick-sdcv-buffer-name-separator, quick-sdcv-buffer-name-suffix, quick-sdcv-verbose
+- **New options**: `quick-sdcv-ellipsis`, quick-sdcv-hist-size, quick-sdcv-exact-search, quick-sdcv-buffer-name-prefix, quick-sdcv-buffer-name-separator, quick-sdcv-buffer-name-suffix, quick-sdcv-verbose
 - **Various improvements**: Unset the SDCV_PAGER environment variable, Ensure the buffer and the SDCV output are in UTF-8, Enhance dictionary representation with UTF-8 characters, Implement error handling for cases when the sdcv program is not found.

 ## Links